c0rydoras/meta-packager/README.md

 # Meta Packager

-Some old project, repurposed for testing github workflows.
+Some old project, repurposed for testing things.

 ---